marinakuznetcova/marina.github.io/codevember-2018.md

 ---
-title: Codevember 2019 for the first time: a waste or a priceless gift
+title: Codevember 2018 for the first time.
+A waste or a priceless gift?
 ---

 [&larr; home](/)